tonethar/IGME-330-Fall-2021/projects/p3-overview-and-tips.md

 ## IV.
 AV Tips

+### IV-A. Audio Visualizer Examples

+- [Audio Visualizer Project Showcase Video (2181)](https://video.rit.edu/Watch/Si56JxGd) - projects are shown starting at 5:00

-### IV-A. Creating reusable functions will help a lot
+### IV-B. Creating reusable functions will help a lot

 - DRY - multiple parts of your code can call these functions
 - you can easily modify function parameters and test your ideas